 - We will be using a number of truly hazardous substances in the lab.
 Please heed all warnings and handle these substances as directed!
-For example you will use NOCHROMIX®, a mixture of a strong oxidants in concentrated H2SO4, as a cleaning solution for burets, pipettes, and filtering crucibles.
-THIS MATERIAL WILL CAUSE SEVERE BURNS IF IT CONTACTS YOUR SKIN and will eat through your clothes.
-Because a drop of NOCHROMIX® can turn your favorite shirt, blouse, pants, or whatever into a Swiss cheese rag, it is strongly recommended that you wear a lab coat (available at the bookstore) or wear clothes you do not care about. - Safety Glasses/Goggles are required IN THE LAB AT ALL TIMES!
+For example strong oxidants and acids (e.g. concentrated H2SO4) WILL CAUSE SEVERE BURNS IF IT CONTACTS YOUR SKIN and will eat through your clothes.
+Lab coats are not required but suggested (available at the bookstore). - Safety Glasses/Goggles are required IN THE LAB AT ALL TIMES!
 They're available in the bookstore as safety glasses and as goggles.
 You will not be allowed in lab without safety glasses/goggles.
 If you wear prescription glasses, you must still wear goggles over them. - Closed-toe shoes.
 Another OSHA rule: no sandals, flip-flops or any shoe that is open in any way.